 - a.
 Identify the application by type and case number; - b.
 Describe the land involved by street address, or by legal description and the nearest cross street, and project area (size) that is the subject of the application; - c.
 Provide a general description of the proposed project; - d.
-Specify the date, time, and location of the hearing being noticed;
+Specify the date, time, and location of the hearing being noticed; - e.
+Include a telephone number, email address, and/or website for additional information;

-This content is new and is intended to provide more direction and clarity to code users regarding public hearing noticing requirements and procedures in Addison.
+86 This content is new and is intended to provide more direction and clarity to code users regarding public hearing noticing requirements and procedures in Addison.